-The Strategic Plan [PDF, 265Kb] lays out our shared goals and vision over the next three years.
-It covers how the Board will focus on the prevention of abuse and neglect as well as making sure that organisations work together to keep people safe when abuse has occurred; giving people choice, control and involvement.
+Our Safeguarding Adults Board Strategic Plan 2019 – 2022 lays out our shared goals and vision over the next three years.
+It covers how the Board will focus on the prevention of abuse and neglect.
+It also makes sure that organisations work together to keep people safe when abuse has occurred – giving people choice, control and involvement.
 It emphasises our focus on the underlying principles of ‘making safeguarding personal’.

-The SAB Annual Report [PDF, 7Mb] outlines the activities the North Lincolnshire Safeguarding Adults Board has undertaken to fulfil its statutory responsibilities for the strategic development and oversight of adult safeguarding across North Lincolnshire.
-The Report highlights the Board’s progress and achievement in delivering the priorities and objectives identified in the Strategic Plan.
+The Safeguarding Adults Board Annual Report 2017 – 2018 outlines the activities the North Lincolnshire Safeguarding Adults Board has undertaken to fulfil its statutory responsibilities for the strategic development and oversight of adult safeguarding across North Lincolnshire.
+The report highlights the Board’s progress and achievement in delivering the priorities and objectives identified in the Strategic Plan.

 The Mental Capacity Act Deprivation of Liberty (MCA DOL) safeguards aims to protect people who cannot make decisions for themselves due to a learning disability or a mental health condition, for example Alzheimer’s disease, or for any other reason.
 It provides clear guidelines for carers and professionals about who can take decisions in which situations.

 The MCA DOL safeguards were introduced into the Mental Capacity Act 2005 through the Mental Health Act 2007.

 The MCA DOL safeguards apply to anyone aged 18 and over who: